The Stack

 }

-Auth is JWT - short-lived access tokens, refresh tokens in httpOnly cookies.
-For projects that don't need it, I skip it entirely.
-No auth is better than half-implemented auth.
+Auth is JWT: short-lived access tokens, refresh tokens in httpOnly cookies.
+For projects that don't need it, I skip auth entirely.

 Deployment